brett8883/DJI_Super-Patcher/readme.md

 alt="IMAGE ALT TEXT HERE" width="950" height="180" border="10" /></a>

 # DJI Super-Patcher 2.0.3 updates
 There was a problem some users reported that the included version of Busybox.exe wasn't working so I added 64 bit and 64 bit ARM versions for the program to try.
-I also added more error handling during start up to prevent a complete crash
+I also added more error handling during start up to prevent a complete crash.

+Be sure to unzip the Super-Patcher folder and dont run it from with the zip archive.

 There are no new features.
 If the old version works for you just keep it